TellBip/Teneo-BOT/README.md

 - bad_farm.txt: Failed farming attempts
 - good_wallet.txt: Successfully connected wallets
 - bad_wallet.txt: Failed wallet connections
+- good_twitter.txt: Successfully connected Twitter accounts
+- bad_twitter.txt: Failed Twitter connection attempts
+- error_twitter.txt: Detailed Twitter operation error logs

 Tokens and wallet private keys are stored in `data/accounts.json` for future use.

 ## Telegram

-Join our Telegram channel: http://t.me/+1fc0or8gCHsyNGFi
+Join our Telegram channel: http://t.me/cry_batya

 Thank you for visiting this repository, don't forget to contribute in the form of follows and stars.
 If you have questions, find an issue, or have suggestions for improvement, feel free to contact me or open an *issue* in this GitHub repository.